5 Times Jesus Taught Us About Kindness

 Jesus said to him, “Today salvation has come to this house, because this man, too, is a son of Abraham.
 For the Son of Man came to seek and to save the lost.” – Luke 19:1-10

 Would you be willing to dine with an ex-convict, a known sinner?
-Most of us would have hesitated, while others would flat out say “no.”
+Most of us would have hesitated, while others would flat-out say “no.”

 3. Preaching to the Gentiles

 Now he had to go through Samaria.
 So he came to a town in Samaria called Sychar, near the plot of ground Jacob had given to his son Joseph.
-Jacob’s well was there, and Jesus, tired as he was from the journey, sat down by the well.
+Jacob’s well was there, and Jesus, tired from the journey, sat down by the well.
 It was about noon.

 When a Samaritan woman came to draw water, Jesus said to her, “Will you give me a drink?”
 (His disciples had gone into the town to buy food.)

-The Samaritan woman said to him, “You are a Jew and I am a Samaritan woman.
+The Samaritan woman said to him, “You are a Jew, and I am a Samaritan woman.
 How can you ask me for a drink?”
-(For Jews do not associate with Samaritans.)
+(For Jews, do not associate with Samaritans.)

 Jesus answered her, “If you knew the gift of God and who it is that asks you for a drink, you would have asked him and he would have given you living water.”